The following policies and procedures draft has been updated pursuant to Faculty Senate Bill 91017. 11/17/93.

 2.)
 The three faculty members shall be appointed by the president of the university.

 a.)
-At least two (2) of the faculty members shall have appointments within the College of Liberal Arts and Sciences, but no faculty member shall be a member of the Division of Communication and Theatre Arts or the Division of Music.
+At least two (2) of the faculty members shall have appointments within the College of Liberal Arts and Sciences, but no faculty member shall be a member of the Department of Communication and Theatre Arts or the Department of Music.

 b.)
 The faculty members shall serve staggered two (2) year terms.